China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 * Provide advice on standardizing operational tools and mechanisms for SRv6 networks.

 ## Scope:
 The SRv6OPS WG focuses on best practices, deployment guidance, operational issues, new requirements, and potential operational experiments.
-Solutions and protocol extensions are not within its scope.
+Development of new protocols and protocol extensions are not within the scope of the WG.
 The scope of the SRv6OPS WG includes:
 * Operational Issues and requirements for possible solutions: IPv6 address planning for SRv6 SIDs, protection, inter-domain, interworking with other technologies.
 * Deployment scenarios: Addressing operational considerations for diverse network environments and use cases.
 * SRv6 network management guidance: Configuration, observability, assurance, and performance optimization.